This post may contain affiliate links. Please see my disclosure policy for details.

 15. Visit a spice farm

-From the Portuguese, the Dutch and the British, they all traded spices back home and with the world.
+The Portuguese, the Dutch, and the British, all traded spices back home and with the world.
 Kerala is famous for it.

-My homestay had their own farm which the owners family had owned for more than 150 years!
+My homestay had its own farm which the owner’s family had owned for more than 150 years!
 They stored grain, coconuts, rice and also grew their own spices for dishes.

 16. Watch the world go by in your hammock!